Hands joining together over a table symbolizing collective impact and collaboration

 What Communications Strategy Actually Is

-Communications strategy is the deliberate management of narratives — the stories an organization tells, to whom it tells them, through what channels, and toward what ends.
+Communications strategy is the deliberate management of narratives.
+It is the stories an organization tells, to whom, through what channels, and toward what ends.

 The word *strategy* matters here.
 A strategy is not a plan for doing things.
 It is a theory about how doing specific things will produce specific outcomes.
-A communications strategy should answer three questions:
+A genuine communications strategy answers three questions:

 • What narrative do we need to shift?
 (About our organization, our work, or the problem we address)